 - Construction vehicles

 Water is another fun sensory experience for children, especially in warm weather.
-My kids love to run through a sprinkler on a hot day, play with water balloons, splash in the kiddie pool, and even water the garden.
-Other ways you can bring a water element into the garden:
+Kids love to run through a sprinkler on a hot day, play with water balloons, splash in the kiddie pool, and water the garden.
+Here are a few more ways to incorporate a water element in your space.

 - A water table (for the littles)